The Design Village

 2

-Space and Interior: Concluding Block
+Product and Industrial: Concluding Block

 Design briefs that test the combination of all skills learned throughout the building blocks to achieve high-fidelity artefacts.